Wayne and Shuster: Television

-Lorraine Thomson, who often appeared on their live broadcasts in the 1950s, called their writing "a kind of cross between a more erudite British sense of humour and the more American vaudevillian sense of humour.
-They treated their audiences with respect."
+Lorraine Thomson, who often appeared on their live broadcasts in the 1950s, called their writing "a kind of cross between a more erudite British sense of humour and the more American vaudevillian sense of humour", and said that they treated their audiences with respect.

 The Mounties get their man when Ed Sullivan brought his show to Toronto in 1963.

-In 1958, they signed a one-year contract with Ed Sullivan to appear regularly on The Ed Sullivan Show for $7,500 a show; that included a handshake agreement that Sullivan would not cut or edit their sketches, which tended to run 12 minutes or longer; their first sketch was a 14-minute re-run of the sketch they had done for CBC and British television, "Rinse the Blood Off My Toga".
-(Singer Eartha Kitt once asked Frank Shuster, "What have you got on Ed Sullivan?" after Sullivan cut one of her songs from a program, but left Wayne & Shuster's 12-minute sketch intact.)
-The only time Sullivan asked for an edit was in order to remove a joke about Southern lynchings; he was worried about offending network stations in the Southern U.S. Sullivan loved the Canadian duo and renewed their contract repeatedly; they appeared on The Ed Sullivan Show a record 67 times over the next 11 years.
-Frank Shuster later disputed this, telling TV critic Jim Bawden that "We were on Ed 58 times.
+In 1958, they signed a one-year contract with Ed Sullivan to appear regularly on The Ed Sullivan Show for $7,500 a show.
+The agreement included a handshake understanding that Sullivan would not cut or edit their sketches, which tended to run 12 minutes or longer.
+Their first sketch for Sullivan was a 14-minute version of "Rinse the Blood Off My Toga", which they had previously done for CBC and British television.
+Singer Eartha Kitt once asked Frank Shuster, "What have you got on Ed Sullivan?", after Sullivan cut one of her songs from a program but left Wayne and Shuster's 12-minute sketch intact.
+The only time Sullivan asked for an edit was to remove a joke about Southern lynchings, because he was worried about offending network stations in the Southern United States.
+Sullivan loved the Canadian duo and repeatedly renewed their contract; they appeared on The Ed Sullivan Show a record 67 times over the next 11 years.
+Frank Shuster later disputed this count, telling television critic Jim Bawden, "We were on Ed 58 times.
 The record books say 67, but that's wrong."

-Ed Sullivan advised the two, despite their success in the U.S., to remain in Toronto.
+Ed Sullivan advised the two, despite their success in the United States, to remain in Toronto.
 They took his advice and turned down many offers to move to the United States permanently.
 In later years, Shuster often told the story of one agent who tried to get them to move to Hollywood, insisting, "You know, Frank, there's more to life than happiness."

-Regardless of their home address, in 1962, and again in 1963, they were ranked as the best comedy routine in America by Motion Picture Daily and Television Today, and co-starred in a CBS-TV sitcom, Holiday Lodge, which aired as a summer replacement for (and was produced by) Jack Benny in 1961.
+In 1962, and again in 1963, they were ranked as the best comedy routine in America by Motion Picture Daily and Television Today.
+They also co-starred in the CBS sitcom Holiday Lodge, which aired as a summer replacement for, and was produced by, Jack Benny in 1961.